Your Substack - A Business Or A Hobby?

 I am not here to teach you how to write poetry.

-I am not here to help you ‘go viral’ on X.
+I am not here to help you go viral on X.

-I am the janitor and the mechanic.
+I am a janitor and a mechanic.

-The philosophy: cash flow over clout
+The core philosophy: cash flow before clout

 The internet tells you to chase Growth.
 The Banana Stand tells you to chase Solvency.

 Growth is a vanity metric.
-You can’t buy groceries with ‘impressions.’
-You can’t pay taxes with ‘engagement.’
+You can’t buy groceries with impressions.
+You can’t pay taxes with engagement.
 The only thing that matters is the delta between the cash hitting your income account and the cash leaving your transaction account.

 What you will get